 2. How high should the SPF be?

-SPF is the acronym for (just in case you didn’t know) Sun Protection Factor, and the number represents how long it takes before you burn in the sun.
+SPF is the acronym for Sun Protection Factor, and the number represents how long it takes before you burn in the sun.

 So as an example, if it usually takes you 5 minutes before your skin turns pink when exposed to UV radiation, you would multiply 5 minutes by the sun protection factor on the label.
 This calculation will give you an approximate for how long you can remain in the sun before you burn.
 5 minutes x SPF15 = 75 minutes.

-So if you burn in 5 minutes and wear an SPF50+, you’ll have around 4 hours of protection before your skin begins to burn.
-At this point, you’ll need to reapply, and this is especially true if you’re fair-skinned, in which case, get the heck out of the sun!
+So if you burn in 5 minutes and wear an SPF50+, you’ll have 250 minutes or around 4 hours of sun protection before your skin begins to burn.
+At this point, you’ll need to reapply.
+This is especially true if you’re fair-skinned, in which case, cover up and get the heck out of the sun!

 3. If SPF50 gives me nearly 4 hours of protection, can I reapply to get another 4 hours?

 Well, that would be an excellent idea.
-Still, despite re-application, you should consider reducing your sun exposure after this time as you’ll not be guaranteed another 4 hours, especially if it’s a super hot day.
-The reason for this is you’ve reached what’s known as your minimal erythemal dose (MED).
+However, despite re-application, you should consider reducing your sun exposure after this time as there’s no guarantee you’re protecting your skin for another 4 hours, especially if it’s a super hot day.

 Sure, you’re still going to get some protection, but really?
 It’s time to cover up and stay in the shade.
 If you work outdoors, then I suggest your best option is protective clothing and a wide-brimmed hat and, of course, polarised and UV protective sunglasses.